 - Contact cases do not need to self-isolate provided that they continue to take precautions, respect the “gestes barrières”, keep an eye out for symptoms that may develop and have negative autotest/antigen/PCR results on day 2 after last contact with the person who tested positive.
 See the website for French social security (assurance maladie) here for more details in French : https://www.ameli.fr/assure/covid-19/symptomes-gestes-barrieres-cas-con…;

 If you test positive for Covid-19 today in France, a period of self-isolation of 7 days (7 days after the testing date) is required for all fully vaccinated persons.
 This period may be reduced to 5 days upon proof of negative results to an antigen test and if you have had no symptoms for the past 48 hours.

 If a non-fully vaccinated person tests positive, he/she/they must self-isolate for a period of 10 days; this period may be reduced to 7 upon proof of negative PCR or antigen test and if the person has not had any symptoms for the past 48 hours.

 In addition, the French government has developed an app called TousAntiCovid that uses Bluetooth technology to inform users if they are in close contact with a COVID-19 patient.
 The app does not collect personal identification information.
 Middlebury will require all students to download this app for use: https://tousanticovid.stonly.com/kb/fr

 Courses can continue remotely if students need to return home before the end of the semester.
-There will be a pause to allow students to travel and adjust to the time change, and then classes will resume remotely.
+There will be a short pause to allow students to travel and adjust to the time change, and then classes will resume remotely.